ofallonlabs/saeedmirshekari/_src/blog/statistics-of-wars-in-the-middle-east.md

 ---
 layout: blog_base.njk
-title: Statistics of Wars in the Middle East
+title: The Statistics of Wars in the Middle East
 description: This research blog explores the statistics and historical contexts of wars in the Middle East, spanning from ancient conflicts to modern geopolitical struggles.
 From the Arab-Israeli conflicts to the Syrian and Yemeni Civil Wars, it unveils the complex tapestry of a region shaped by tumultuous histories and ongoing challenges.
-meta_title: Statistics of Wars in the Middle East
+meta_title: The Statistics of Wars in the Middle East
 meta_description: This research blog explores the statistics and historical contexts of wars in the Middle East, spanning from ancient conflicts to modern geopolitical struggles.
 From the Arab-Israeli conflicts to the Syrian and